JasonC212/04-2D-Platformer/README.md

-# 04-2D-Platformer
+# 2D-Platformer-Character
-Context and date

-Description
+A somewhat-generic character (including animations and state machine) appropriate for a 2D platformer built in Godot.
+Includes test level.

 ## Implementation
-Which features you included
+Built using Godot 3.2.3

+The player sprite is adaptated from [MV Platformer Male](https://opengameart.org/content/mv-platformer-male-32x64) by MoikMellah.
+CC0 Licensed.

 ## References
+None

 ## Future Development
+None

+## Extra Credit
+None

 ## Created by
+Jason Francis